-- Yearly Grades for both males and females up to the age of 19 (eg Under 10=8 and 9 year olds, Under 12=10 and 11 year olds)
+- Two-Year Grades for both males and females up to the age of 19 (eg Under 10=8 and 9 year olds, Under 12=10 and 11 year olds)

 - Senior Men and Women – age 20 to 34 years

-- Masters Men and Women – age 35 onwards (generally in 10 year age grades, eg M40-49)
+- Masters Men and Women – age over 35 (age as on race day)

-A strength of the club in recent years has been the development of a comprehensive programme for juniors.
 Many of our members are families and the juniors are a group who regularly train and compete in cross country races, road races, team relays and athletics.

 Parents are encouraged to accompany the groups on their runs.
 It’s a great way to improve your own fitness and get a good understanding of the aims of our training.

 The team selectors (see below) can also advise when other training runs occur for those individuals interested.
 Check the Club Training page for more details.